 Any new cloth you are using for your project must be prewashed.
 This will help the dye to penetrate easily.
-If you use your old clothes to dye, they only need to be slightly damp.
+If you use your old clothes to dye, they only need slightly damp.

 Step 2 – Add Patterns To The Fabric

-You can either use rubber bands or twine if you plan to add some patterns to your cloth.
+You can use rubber bands or twine if you plan to add some patterns to your cloth.
 This is the simplest and easiest way to add patterns, as per my experience.

 The part where your material is tied will absorb less amount of dye.

 You can create many different patterns using this technique.
-You can also rub candle wax on the string so that the dye is extra resistant.
+You can also rub candle wax on the string so the dye is extra resistant.